WJIB: WCAS

 In addition to live broadcasts, the station sometimes played songs on tape from local artists.
 One of these, "Somerville", was a satirical comment on that local city, written by David Misch, who later wrote for the TV shows Mork and Mindy and Saturday Night Live.
 Another was "Marblehead Morning", a gentle acoustic homage to the town of Marblehead written by Mason Daring, who soon became the composer for most of John Sayles's films.

 In 1974 and then again in 1975, WCAS was almost sold to religious broadcasters.
 However, in both of those situations, there was a loud public outcry which disrupted the sales, and enabled WCAS to last as long as it did—singer David Misch played a key role in organizing these.
 The format continued even after Kaiser finally sold the station in 1976, but the station's local popularity was never sufficient to make it very profitable, and Dan Murphy and Mel Stone (whose Wickus Island Broadcasting owned WCAS through the latter half of the 1970s) were obliged to declare bankruptcy at the start of the 1980s after suffering increasing losses.
-WCAS finally went under in early 1981; the rest of the 1980s saw a revolving door of owners, call letters, and formats, eventually becoming black gospel station WLVG ("We Love God").
+WCAS finally went under in early 1981; the rest of the 1980s saw a revolving door of owners, call signs, and formats, eventually becoming black gospel station WLVG ("We Love God").